All Collections

 However, there are some properties that do require additional documentation: a few properties are specific to table columns, and a few properties have the same name as they do for other fields but slightly different behavior.
 We cover these properties here.

-• Padding: The number of pixels that should be left blank along the left and right edges of each table cell in this column.
-This property overrides the Padding property set at the Table level, allowing each column to have different padding.
+• Set the number of pixels you want left blank along the left and right edges of each table cell when you configure your table's padding.

 Default Value for Table Rows